• Skip to primary navigation

 Instructions

-• Slice zucchini and yellow squash into ½" discs.
+• Slice zucchini and yellow squash into thick ½ inch disks and pat dry with a paper towel.
 Set aside.

 • In a bowl, combine olive oil, Italian seasoning, garlic powder, salt, and pepper.
-Add zucchini and yellow squash discs and toss to coat.
+Add zucchini and yellow squash disks and toss to coat.

 • Pour zucchini and squash onto parchment lined baking sheet and spread into a single layer.
 Sprinkle tops of zucchini and squash with parmesan cheese.

-• Bake for 15-17 minutes or until cooked through.
+• Bake for about 15-17 minutes, or until cooked through to your liking.

 Equipment Recommendations